 2. Platinum Fringe

 Okay, you don’t always need to fan out those partial highlights.
 You could, instead, go for a bold look and stack them all in your fringe area.
 We love these totally platinum blonde bangs mixed with strawberry blonde partial highlights.
 The overall effect with naturally light brown hair is very cool and striking.

 #hairgoals is all we have to say about these gorgeous amber-toned highlights.
 You don’t need to start your highlights way up at the roots, FYI.
 We love how these highlights were worked in like a gradient to give a softer finish.

 4. Partial Highlights + Ombré

 We’re big fans of this look, using both partial highlights near the front of the face, melted into an Ombré.
-If you’re lightening up all around like this, make sure you have a toning shampoo or mask like the Catwalk By TIGI Fashionista Violet Mask that’ll work to hydrate your bleached hair while also helping to keep brassiness at bay.
+If you’re lightening up all around like this, make sure you have a toning shampoo or mask like Catwalk By TIGI Fashionista Violet Mask that works to hydrate your bleached hair while also helping to keep brassiness at bay.

 5. Partial Blonde Highlights

 How great are these bright blonde highlights?
 Just goes to show that you can have highlights in curly hair with a totally gorgeous result.
 We love how these bright blonde pieces are blended into a warm, medium brown shade.

 6. Chunky Wheat Highlights